-Multinational Sources Compared is a HeinOnline database that you can use to identify secondary sources that compare the laws governing a particular subject in multiple jurisdictions.
+Multinational Sources Compared is a HeinOnline database you can use to identify secondary sources that compare the laws governing a particular subject in multiple jurisdictions.
 Browse alphabetically by subject or by jurisdiction.
 Or search by keyword.
 For each secondary source, a description of the content is provided, along with a list of jurisdictions covered.

 To determine if the Georgetown Law Library provides access to a particular secondary source in print or electronic format, search for it by title (not by keyword) in the library's online catalog.
-If the library doesn't own a copy, you may request it via inter-library loan.
+If the library doesn't provide access, you may request a print copy via inter-library loan.

 IEL Online covers more than two dozen practice areas.
 For each practice area, you will find multiple jurisdiction-specific treatises (national monographs), which provide detailed summaries of the laws governing that practice area within the designated jurisdiction, along with citations to primary sources.
 Each treatise follows a standard outline, making it easy to compare laws across multiple jurisdictions.

-To locate additional resources on comparative law, search GULLiver, the Law Library's online catalog, by keyword or by title.
+To locate additional resources on comparative law, search the Law Library's online catalog, by keyword or by title.
 Or search by subject using one of the following subject headings: